Fred Morgan Kirby: Early life

-Business Model
+Business model

 The design of the 5 and 10-cent business model would follow Kirby’s stores from inception to end.
 No item was more than 10 cents.
 Shoppers purchased products in large quantities, enabling Kirby to sell goods below their manufactured prices.

-Beginning of a Business
+Beginning of a business

 After working for eight years, Kirby had saved up $500.
 With an additional $100 from his father, Kirby moved to Wilkes-Barre, Pennsylvania in 1884 with Charles Sumner Woolworth, his future business partner, to invest his money in a new company.
 On September 1, 1884, Woolworth & Kirby opened on East Market Street in Wilkes-Barre.
 The store was a small, dirty room with no shelves or counters.
 Kirby painted the walls and made shelves and counters himself.
 He set out his products on his shelving and marked each item five or ten cents.

-Starting Out
+Starting out

 Customers who came into Woolworth & Kirby laughed at the makeshift counters.
 Others claimed the merchandise was not good quality because of the low prices.
 Neighboring merchants claimed the two men wouldn’t stay in business long.

 Kirby spent the early part of 1885 borrowing money from his neighbors to pay shipping charges.
 The situation discouraged Kirby, but he was not defeated.
 Kirby once said in a newspaper interview that after encountering a disabled man on the street, Kirby decided to forget his misfortune.
 Thus, Fred Morgan Kirby resolved to reach out to his customers and own one of the nicest stores in Wilkes-Barre.

-Kirby the Business Man
+Kirby the businessman

 Kirby knew that if wanted his customers to purchase his products, they needed to trust him.
 He engaged with his clientele and demonstrated the value of his products.
 Kirby slowly won over his customers with his sincere attitude and “quiet sense of humor.”
 He transformed into a businessman with whom people were delighted to speak.

 Customers who once entered the store to mock Kirby began to buy his products.
 Newspaper articles state that customers saw that his products were good value for the quality and returned to Woolworth & Kirby to see his new stock.
 Customers began to actively shop at Woolworth & Kirby.
 At the end of 1886, Kirby and Woolworth divided their first profit.